DanteLore/dantelore/content/posts/mood-bot-a-serverless-slack-integration.md

 https://gist.github.com/willdages/dcac226b8d482b9dc105e6044a677345

-This code needs to be placed into a <strong>Body Mapping Template</strong> for your POST method within the AWS API Gateway UI.
+This code needs to be placed into a **Body Mapping Template** for your POST method within the AWS API Gateway UI.
 The following screenshot hopefully give you enough of a clue on how to set this up.
 Now, when Slack sends the malformed (IMHO) POST, the API gateway will reformat it and pass it through to your lambda function as if it were a normal JSON payload.

 <img src="http://logicalgenetics.com/wp-content/uploads/2017/04/Screenshot-2017-04-24-18.45.47.png"/>
 ### Database Setup